estebanquito-dotcom/netflix_analytics/README.md

 ## Notes

-All optional challenges were implemented in the AnalyticsService layer.
-The console interface focuses on the core requirements due to time constraints.
+- All optional challenges were implemented in the AnalyticsService layer.
+The console interface focuses on the core requirements due to time constraints

+- The project uses a similar structure to spring projects, due to in the course they are introducing us to spring framework.